Access on-premises resources from an Azure AD-joined device in Microsoft 365 Business Premium

 When a device Azure AD joins, it creates a new user without referencing an existing profile.
 Profiles must be manually migrated.
 A user profile contains information like favorites, local files, browser settings, and Start menu settings.
 A best approach is to find a third-party tool to map existing files and settings to the new profile.

-Users won't be able to authenticate to applications that depend on Active Directory authentication.
+Users might not be able to authenticate to applications that depend on Active Directory authentication.
 Evaluate the legacy app and consider updating to an app that uses modern Auth, if possible.

 Active Directory printer discovery won't work.
-You can provide direct printer paths for all users or use Hybrid Cloud Print.
+You can provide direct printer paths for all users or use Universal Print.